 Licorice has anti-inflammatory properties.
 Inflammation plays a role in many degenerative conditions.
 I'd need to know why this ingredient is present to speak further on it.

+This refers to the specific type of curcumin in Green Tea CR.
+There are many studies involving BCM-95.
 I covered this ingredient above.
 Another product I looked at that also had BCM-95 was Ceraplex, a brain supplement.
 See that review for additional information.

 The product label also lists these other ingredients in Green Tea CR.

 |Rice bran oil||Vegetable cellulose (for the veggie capsule)|